-- a)In the event of any conflict between this Agreement and the terms of any other agreement between Builder and Developer relating to the Development of Lot(s), this Agreement shall control. - b)This Agreement shall be construed in accordance with applicable local, North Carolina and federal laws except to the extent such a construction would negate an obligation assumed under this Agreement by one party to the other that is not imposed on that party under such laws.
+- a)In the event of any conflict between this Agreement and the terms of any other agreement between Builder and Developer relating to the Development of Lot(s), this Agreement shall control. - b) This Agreement shall be construed in accordance with applicable local, North Carolina and federal laws except to the extent such a construction would negate an obligation assumed under this Agreement by one party to the other that is not imposed on that party under such laws.

-Developer: Full Legal Name Builder: Full Legal Name
+Developer:Full Legal Name Builder: Full Legal Name

 Ву Ву

 Print Name Print Name

 Title/Office Title/Office

 Date Date

-IN WITNESS WHEREOF, the Declarant has cc duly executed and sealed as of the day ar
+IN WITNESS WHEREOF, the Declarant has caused this Declaration to be duly executed and sealed as of the day and year first above written.

 Signed, sealed, and delivered in the presence of: AVALON OWNERS ASSOCIATION

 Unofficial Witness:

 By: Randy Best (MANAGER / MEMBER)

-North Carolina, Haywood County

-I,, a Notary Public of the County and State aforesaid, certify that Randy Best, personally came before me this day and acknowledged that is Manager/Member of Avalon Owners Association, a North Carolina Limited Liability Company, and that by authority duly given and as the act of the company, the foregoing instrument was signed by him as its Manager / Member.

-Witness my hand and official stamp or seal, this .

-Notary Public My Commission Expires:
+North Carolina, Haywood County I, efore me this day and Avalon Owners Association, a nd that by authority duly given Witness my hand and official stamp or sea l, this Notary Public My Commission Expires: Seal/Stamp

-Seal/Stamp